Digital Creative Writing: Interactive Prose and Poetry

 - A week-by-week guide to the topics you will explore in this subject will be provided in your study materials.

-Permission by special approval and admission to Master of Creative Writing.
-NCCW (pre-2020 units) ENGL830, ENGL8030
+Pre-requisite: Admission to Master of Creative Writing.
+NCCW ENGL830, ENGL8030

 In the transition from print-based media to digital writing forms what new genres, styles, techniques, platforms and audiences emerge?
 This applied writing unit reflects on the dynamic relationships that exist between creative writing practice and digital cultures.
 Recent technological innovations not only challenge established publishing modes, but also shape 'voice' in the digital sphere.
 We look at voice, and the increasing breakdown of boundaries between content producer and content consumer.
 Students will have the opportunity to engage with web-based and other electronic media, and to develop skills that advance their digital literacy.
 Having collectively established a theme for the unit, an e-portfolio of individual works will be produced over the course of the session.
 Assessment entails both class participation and written submissions.